Thematic tracks organized by experts in particular areas constitute a fundamental part of the conference.

 - Advanced numerical methods such as FEM, FDM, FVM, BEM/BIEM, Mesh-Free method, and Particle method etc.

 - Parallel and distributed algorithms and programming strategies focused on issues such as performance, scalability, portability, data locality, power efficiency and reliability.

-- Software engineering and code optimizations for parallel systems with multi-core processors, GPU accelerators or Xeon Phi processors.
+- Software engineering and code optimizations for parallel systems with multi-core processors or GPU accelerators.

 - Algorithms for Big Data analytics and applications for large-scale data processing such as mesh generation, I/O, workflow, visualization and end-to-end approaches.